sinclairzx81/threadbox/readme.md

 ## Marshal

-Denotes a class as being marshalled.
-This enables instances of classes to be sent and reconstructed across thread boundaries.
-If enabled, ThreadBox will automatically marshal instances of the class when passed as function arguments to a thread as well as over [channels](#Channel).
+The `@Marshal()` decorator marks a class as marshalled.
+This enables instances of the class to be sent and reconstructed across thread boundaries.
+ThreadBox will automatically marshal all classes marked with `@Marshal()` across thread function calls, as well as across channels.

-This functionality allows class instances to be passed into threads for remote invocation.
-There is a serialization cost to marshalling however, use when appropriate.
+This functionality allows class instances to be transferred to remote threads for remote invocation.

 ```typescript